 GVH meets for workouts at Fleet Feet Sports, 615 2nd Street, Davis, CA (Map, Fleet Feet website).
 Group runs are on Tuesdays (5:45 pm), Thursdays (5:55 pm) and Saturdays (8 am).
 For more details, go to Workouts and Events

 Annual dues for GVH are $35 each January.
+Membership dues pay for insurance during organized group workouts and nominal club operating expenses.
 Club members get on a distribution list to receive e-mail announcements of additional workouts, trail runs, races, uniform buys, and social events.

 Secondary Workout (, , or )

 For the next few weeks until the Davis Stampede, we're going to alternate between threshold type workouts that improve lactate threshold and speed workouts that improve stride rate, running economy, and fatigue resistance.

 All runners need these kinds of workouts, but how much and how often varies based on when and how far a person is racing.
 For example, a 5k runner will need more speed work to improve fatigue resistance at 5k race pace where as a marathoner/half marathoner will need more threshold work to improve their endurance.

 But both need some of what the other does a lot of.
 Since we're training for races that are a few months away (Napa, Boston, Sactown 10, No Excuses 5k), now is a good time for the 5k runners to do a substantial amount of threshold work and the marathoners/half marathoners to get in their limited speed work before either group moves away from these types of workouts and toward more race-specific ones down the road.
 Thus, we have our workout plan for the next month or so.